narkisr/learn-you-some-sec/Slides.md

 ---

-### Trust

-* Open source
-* Prefer audited services
-* Understand permissions
-* Frequent patch cycles

----

 ### Verify

-* You can't prove security you can only refute it:
+* You can't prove* security you can only refute it:
   * Check activity logs.
   * Monitor your network/services (ELK/Pfsense)
   * Look for things which are out of place*

 Note:

+* In some specific contexts [proving](https://en.wikipedia.org/wiki/Provable_security) security is possible (but not in the messy general case that we are in)

 Things to watch out for: